bryan-snyder/hashcat-builder/README.md

 # Hashcat Builder

-This will remove and then rebuild hashcat to the current version from source.
+This will remove the Ubuntu package of hashcat if you have it and then rebuild hashcat to the current version from source.
 Will ensure you have everything you need installed to build as well.

 Uses apt-get with -y tag